Time Zones in Australia

 Broken Hill, a town in western New South Wales uses the ACST time zone of neighbouring South Australia rather than that of it's state.

 Eucla, Cocklebiddy, Madura and Mundrabilla on the Eyre Highway in the south-east corner of Western Australia (near the South Australia Border) follow their own unofficial time zone, half-way between Western Australian and South Australian time.
 Known as "Central Western Standard Time" (CWST) this is 8 hours and 45 minutes ahead of UTC.
-As Western Australia is now observing daylight savings time this area does also, setting it's clocks to 9 hours and 45 minutes ahead of UTC in the summer months.

 Australia's external islands and antarctic territories also follow their own time zones based on their locations.